 Many astronomers have educational backgrounds in mathematics or physics.
 Professional astronomers generally possess a PhD in physics, astronomy, or astrophysics, and tend to be employed by high-level research universities.

 Either working on their own or as part of a medical team, nurse midwives are advanced practice registered nurses.
-They are involved in OB/GYN healthcare for women, and are specifically responsible for care before, during, and even after childbirth.
+They are involved in OB/GYN healthcare for women, and are specifically responsible for care before, during, and after childbirth.

 To become a nurse midwife, you must receive a degree from an accredited program.
 You also need to pass a national certification exam.